-I’ve been shooting a lot of 35mm SLRs lately and getting some great results.
-I was starting to feel good about my work!
+I shoot a lot of 35mm SLRs — they’re my jam.
+I feel like I know what I’m doing with them, and have learned to get consistent and satisfying results.
 Leave it to an old, simple camera to humble me.
 Meet the first 35mm camera Kodak built in the USA, the aptly named 35.

 Through the mid 1930s, Kodak’s only 35mm cameras were Retinas, made in the company’s German factories.
 But as war loomed in Europe, Kodak hedged its bet and designed a 35mm camera it would build domestically.
 Constructed simply and sturdily of Bakelite and a metal that looks like aluminum to me, and using lens/shutter combinations from existing folding cameras, Kodak introduced the 35 in 1938.

-At $40 (about $675 in 2015 dollars), the 35 was out of reach for many.
+At $40 (around $700 in today’s dollars), the 35 was out of reach for many.
 Amaterur photographers wanting to shoot 35mm film turned to Argus and its less-expensive C-series cameras.
 The C3 also featured a rangefinder to ease focusing.
 Kodak responded by bolting an ugly rangefinder mechanism to the 35 and selling it alongside the viewfinder model.
 It didn’t help.
 The C3 still handily outsold the 35.

 See that little slit on the lens barrel beneath the Made in USA plaque?
 When the film is wound and the shutter is cocked, a red line appears within.
 Early 35s lack this slit.